menoncello/mutation-test/CONTRIBUTING.md

 ## Testing

 We use Jest for unit testing and Stryker for mutation testing.
-Please add tests for any new features or bug fixes.
+Please add tests for any new features or bugfixes.

 - Run unit tests: `npm test`
 - Run mutation tests: `npm run test:mutation`